-I am a second year PhD student supervised by Professor Alison Cooley and Dr Clare Rowan.
+I am a third year PhD student supervised by Professor Alison Cooley and Dr Clare Rowan.
 I received first class honours in my BA degree in History and Ancient History with Study Abroad from the University of Exeter in 2014, and a Distinction in my MA Classics and Ancient History from the University of Exeter in 2016.
 I have studied at University College Utrecht in the Netherlands (2012-13) as part of my BA, and in 2016 I spent two months at the British School at Rome, completing an extended research project as part of my MA (Competition and Continuity: An Analysis of the Relationship Between Euergetic Imperial Ideology and Monumental Construction in the Thermae of Trajan, Caracalla, and Diocletian).
 My current research project is generously funded through CADRE at the University of Warwick.

 I am currently researching the representation and conceptualisation of Severan imperial authority in the Latin West, from AD 180 to 235.
 With a focus on material evidence, and a quantitative approach to epigraphic data, I am seeking to understand the processes of negotiation that occurred between relevant sectors of Roman society in the framing of imperial authority and legitimacy.
 In an age of imperial transformation, the material evidence allows us to explore the importance of tradition and the potential power of innovation in terms of how the emperors and the imperial populace were could either consolidate or challenge political power.

 Alongside my main thesis research I am also interested in the following:

 - Collective memory and its relationship to the material environment (especially practices such as damnatio memoriae, spolia, material reuse, etc)